Columbia Park (Portland, Oregon): History

-When Ernanuel T. Mische crafted his 1914 plan, he drew up the Olmsted vision.
+When Emanuel T. Mische crafted his 1914 plan, he drew up the Olmsted vision.
 Mische applied the organizing factor of a large open meadow surrounded by an oval path system passing in and out of the perimeter trees and plantings.
 At the eastern head of the meadow, he planned a music court located along a north-south promenade that would have fountains at each end.
 Behind the promenade were turf, sand areas, and a pool.
-At the southern end of the meadow, near North Lombard Street, he placed what he called a youngster's lawn and an administration yard.
+West of the meadow, near North Woolsey Avenue, he placed what he called a youngster's lawn and an administration yard.

 Within the wooded area is a building that Ellis Lawrence designed, mainly to house the restrooms and to provide an open picnic pavilion.
 These handsome structures are dotted throughout the parks that Mische designed and are noted for their Shakespearean presence.
-They might be called in Tudor style because of their half timbering and wide barge boards with support brackets combined with brick.
+They might be called Tudor style because of their half timbering and wide barge boards with support brackets combined with brick.
 At the time, they were in keeping with the park philosophy that these buildings should not dominate a park- they should appear in good taste and style but not intrude.
-As over two dozen of these structures exist in early Portland parks (Alberta, Columbia, Creston, Grant, Irving, Laurelhurst, Peninsula, Lents, Mount Scott, Pier, Sellwood, Rose City, Washington, and Wallace), they are of special value and deserve every effort to keep and restore chem to practical use.
+As over two dozen of these structures exist in early Portland parks (Alberta, Columbia, Creston, Grant, Irving, Laurelhurst, Peninsula, Lents, Mount Scott, Pier, Sellwood, Rose City, Washington, and Wallace), they are of special value and deserve every effort to keep and restore them to practical use.
 Today, with serious budget cuts leading to a lack of maintenance, most are in danger of demolition.
 Today the original plan of walkways in Columbia Park still exists, though the meadow is much smaller than in the 1914 plan.